 Animation and motion graphics can further enhance the narrative of video game content or move the plot forward, showcase new characters or contribute to their development, and promote upcoming titles or the latest franchise release.

-The projects featured in our 2018 games showreel include the following:
+The projects featured in our gaming showreel include the following:

 This in-game cinematic was created to promote the NASCAR Expansion of Forza Motorsport 6.
 Bright bursts of colour on a white background are intertwined with maps and landscapes of track locations to get players excited about the downloadable content.